 The proven Davis refinery model will serve as Meridian’s winning formula in future shale basin projects.
-The latest Meridian initiative in the Permian Basin (the Walton Station refinery) will incorporate all technological advancements and challenge the current emissions levels within the industry, while maintaining an even larger output than Davis at 60,000 bpd.
+The latest Meridian initiative in the Permian Basin (the Greenfield Project) will incorporate all technological advancements and challenge the current emissions levels within the industry, while maintaining an even larger output than Davis at 60,000 bpd.

 HP: What is Meridian’s goal in building two new refineries within these prolific shale plays?